dark-backed-wood-quail-elagov

 • Genus: Odontophorus

-• Species: Odontophorus melanonotos
+• Species: Odontophorus melanonotus

 Vocalization

-Song: The vocalization of the Dark-backed Wood-Quail is often described as a series of clear, whistled notes that are repeated in a rhythmic pattern.
-The song is usually melodic and can vary in pitch and intensity.
+Song: The vocalization of the Dark-backed Wood-quail is often described as a series of clear, whistled notes that are repeated in a rhythmic pattern.
+The song is melodic and can vary in pitch and intensity.
 Males are known to sing to establish territories and attract mates during the breeding season.

-Call: In addition to their song, Dark-backed Wood-Quails produce various calls that serve different purposes.
+Call: In addition to their song, Dark-backed Wood-quails produce various calls that serve different purposes.
 Their calls can include sharp notes, whistles, and chattering sounds.
 These calls are used for communication between individuals, signaling alarm, indicating presence, or maintaining contact within a group.

-Advertising Calls: Male Dark-backed Wood-Quails may use specific advertising calls to announce their presence and defend their territories.
+Advertising Calls: Male Dark-backed Wood-quails may use specific advertising calls to announce their presence and defend their territories.
 These calls are often loud and can carry over long distances, allowing individuals to communicate without visual contact.

-Alarm Calls: When threatened or startled, Dark-backed Wood-Quails emit sharp, loud alarm calls to warn others of potential danger.
+Alarm Calls: When threatened or startled, Dark-backed Wood-quails emit sharp, loud alarm calls to warn others of potential danger.
 These alarm calls can trigger a coordinated response from the group, such as seeking cover or freezing in place to avoid predators.